swift-nav/piksi_firmware_private/.github/PULL_REQUEST_TEMPLATE.md

 *Detail what bug was fixed, feature implemented, link to design doc.*

 # Testing
-- [ ] This PR has been HITL tested, and has passed all passfail checks.
-- [ ] *Detail the other testing you have performed here.
-You have performed other testing, right? ...*
+- *Detail the testing you have performed to verify this PR here.*